 How much: £90 per person for a Thanksgiving feast

-For US-style feasting all year round, check out our list of the best North American restaurants in London
+For US-style feasting all year round, check out our list of the best fried chicken in London